 5. Training the users

-Nothing better than knowledge to prevent: water treatment, air treatment, sterility conditions to respect… Trained users will set up protocols to cultivate in better conditions and assure the success of the microalgae production.
+Nothing better than knowledge to prevent: water treatment, air treatment… Trained users will set up protocols to cultivate in better conditions and assure the success of the microalgae production.

 Good culture !